If you’re interested in translating or adapting this post, pleaseemail us first.

 The project kickstarted or met the very first employment of many Martian open source projects and, by tradition, a number of Ruby gems.

-eBay Social is a storefront where a good picture matters.
+eBay Bonus is a storefront where a good picture matters.
 However, we had to reuse images provided to us via the standard public eBay API and deal with all the related processes of images uploading, optimizing, and resizing (for example, to create a preview).
 To speed up all these processes, we came up with the idea to use a brand-new product that had just emerged out of Evil Martians’ open source mines, imgproxy—a fast and secure on-the-fly image processing tool to save time, computing, and development resources.

 “imgproxy solves the tedious task of optimizing every product image from eBay’s billions of listings.
 It only processes images that are requested, does it on completely the fly, and blazingly fast.
 Finally, imgproxy protects from a number of vulnerabilities, helping us to adhere to eBay’s strict security standards.”—Alexander Maltsev, Head of Buyers Marketing & Offplatform, eBay